berkshelf/ridley/README.md

 ##### Listing

-If you wanted to get a list of all of the roles on your Chef server
+If you want to get a list of all of the roles on your Chef server

 ```ruby
 ridley = Ridley.new(...)